 - Exercising during pregnancy has been proven to not only help you stay in shape but also to help your body prepare for delivery.
 The great thing about paddle boarding is that you can be as active as you like, with a gentle paddling session more favourable for mother, baby and mindfulness!
 Exercise can also help improve sleep patterns.

-- A key one… don’t over do it!
+- How far should I exert myself?
+A key one is don’t over do it!
 Pregnancy is not the time to be pushing yourself but that doesn’t mean you should do nothing either.
 Paddle at your own pace.
 We heard that a good general rule of thumb to know whether you’re pushing yourself too hard exercising when pregnant, is whether you can hold a conversation while you paddle.
 If you can’t, slow down!

 - Similarly, safe technique can help you not to overdo it too!
 You might need to change your paddle technique, limiting your reaching forward because this can tear your abdominal muscles when pregnant which is not ideal.
 Instead opt for a technique where you don’t lean forward.
 You can find further information about safe stand up paddle boarding here.

-- Paddle with a buddy!
+- Am I safe to go alone?
+Paddle with a buddy!
 For obvious reasons, and not just while you’re pregnant, it’s always wise to have a friend to paddle with.
 Safety in numbers and it makes the paddle more enjoyable too.

 - Stand up paddle boarding is great for core strength, balance and mobility in general, making it a superb way of exercising during your pregnancy.
 It’s worth remembering though that your balance and centre of balance specifically changes during pregnancy too.
 Be aware of this and continue as you feel comfortable.